Enabot Unveils ROLA PetPal and ROLA PetTracker, Forging Unbreakable Bonds Between Pets and Owners

 ROLA PetPal: Remotely Play With Your Pets - Anytime, Anywhere.

 ROLA PetPal is equipped with essential safety and entertainment features, including high-def cameras, whole-house mobility, automatic recharging, and AI-enabled pet recognition.
 It also marks a bold advancement in pet monitoring with groundbreaking Real-Time Two-Way Voice Communication technology.
 Simply train your pet to press PetPal's easy-access call button, and voila!
-You'll receive a 'hello' right on your phone.
-ROLA PetPal is also armed with Interactive Toys and an automated Treat Dispenser, so your pals are always entertained wherever you are.
+You will receive a 'hello' right on your phone.
+ROLA PetPal is also armed with Interactive Toys and an automated Treat Dispenser, so your pals are always entertained no matter wherever you are.

 ROLA PetPal's Interactive Toys, including the play stick, laser game, and rolling ball, provide endless fun.
 With the remote-controlled Treat Dispenser, one click is all it takes to reward your pets in real-time.
 Plus, the ROLA App features 9 actions and 7 sound effects that provide round-the-clock entertainment.